 There you go, you fall into a vicious cycle of lack of sleep.
 Here’s what happens when you do not get enough sleep:

 Ever tried to make an important decision when drunk?
 Well, lack of sleep puts your frontal lobe of the brain in sort of a drunken stupor.
 The result: dulled decision making and impulse control.

 Lack of sleep also powers up the reward centre in the brain to make you feel good.
 So the second serving of ice cream or another bag of chips doesn’t seem like a bad choice.

 The sleepless brain craves junk food

 Science has proof of this.
 In a study, featured on the American Journal of Clinical Nutrition, found that late night snacking (due to sleeplessness) mostly included high carb and sugary snacks.

 A University of Chicago study finds that people low on sleep tend to eat high-fat meals.
 Another study finds that portion control is a big problem for people deprived of 8 hours of sleep.

-The sleep deprived brain may also make you crave for high energy and carb loaded foods.
+The sleep-deprived brain may also make you crave for high energy and carb loaded foods.
 In other words, junk food.

 Less sleep = increased levels of ghrelin (hunger) and low leptin (fullness) levels.

-That is worst possible equation for your body.
+That is the worst possible equation for your body.
 Ghrelin sends signals to the brain that translates to ‘I’m hungry, where’s food’.
 Leptin, on the other hand, tells you to stop eating.